 PVC end fittings

 You need some PVC pipe.
 Shelton recommends a 2-inch pipe, but this can be adjusted based on the size of your cooler and your needs.
 A thicker tube will take longer to freeze, but it’ll also stay frozen longer.
 The only other materials are end caps for the size PVC you elect to use, as well as PVC glue.
 Make sure to use good glue, so the water doesn’t leak out of the pipes when it melts.

 Here are a few cooler tips to keep in mind as you assemble your Polar Bear tubes:

 Measure your freezer and your cooler.
 Make sure your Polar Bear tubes will fit in both your freezer and your cooler and think about which way you want to store them.
 Taking a minute to think about this will save you some headache down the road.

 Keep it clean.
 If you keep the inside of your Polar Bear tube clean, you can use the water as an emergency source of clean water.

 Let the glue dry.
 Glue one end fitting onto your PVC pipe and give it plenty of time to dry.
-When you are comfortable that it is dry, fill up the tube to about 90% with water and glue the other end fitting on.

 After the second fitting has had time to dry, throw your new Polar Bear tubes in the freezer and get ready to take them into the outdoors.